 Cannabis in Telluride: Find all the cannabis you need to relax your muscles after the slopes (or even if you skipped the slopes) at two Telluride dispensaries: Alpine Wellness and Telluride Bud Company.
 Both have all that you need, though you will have to leave Mountain Village to get them if you’re staying at one of the resorts.
 Thankfully, there’s a wonderful gondola for that.

-Breckenridge is the heart of Summit County, which is where you’ll find lots of incredible hotels (including group-friendly Airbnbs) and five ski resorts: Arapahoe Basin, Breckenridge, Copper Mountain, Loveland, and Keystone.
+Breckenridge is the heart of Summit County, which is where you’ll find lots of incredible hotels and five ski resorts: Arapahoe Basin, Breckenridge, Copper Mountain, Loveland, and Keystone.
 Of these, Breck is where to stay if you’re looking to easily add cannabis into your trip (though if you’re closer to I-70, there are a couple of dispensaries in Frisco and Silverthorne as well).
 Breckenridge is home to two cross-country skiing centers with 30 miles of manicured and dedicated cross-country trails, and anyone looking for downhill action will enjoy the five peaks, 187 trails, and nearly 3,000 skiable acres.

 Cannabis in Breckenridge: Head slightly north from the center of town on Airport Road to find Breckenridge Organic Therapy, Green Dragon, The Dispensary, and Organix.
 Green Dragon is a well-respected chain of dispensaries, and the Breckenridge location has loads of edibles, flower, drinks, and anything else you could ask for.
 Breckenridge Organic Therapy has daily deals and specials if you’re price conscious, though you’ll be able to find what you’re looking for at a reasonable price at any of the above options.